greenm01/ec4x/docs/ec4x_specs.md

 | 09      | Engage hostile forces even if outgunned 3:1.           |
 | 10      | Engage hostile forces regardless of their size.        |

 A fleet's ROE is defined when it's created, or changed any time before engaging in combat.
-The ROE may not be changed during combat.
+The ROE can not be changed during combat.

 ### 5\.1.2 Combat State